Glossary of religious and spiritual terms

 definition of the term "sexual orientation" that differs greatly from

 the meaning used by all others.
-They started with a list of about 30 sexual paraphilias -- defined
+They started with a list of about 30 sexual paraphilias.
+These

 as activities that generate sexual arousal in